Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Introduction

-In a recent breakthrough \cite{B19} Brendle derived curvature pinching estimates for Ricci flow on compact manifolds of dimension $n\geq 12$ with positive isotropic curvature, constructed Ricci flow with surgery on these manifolds with an additional topological constraint, that is, not containing any nontrivial incompressible $(n-1)$-dimensional space forms, and classified them.
-In this paper we investigate the case without this extra constraint and get the following result.
+In a recent breakthrough \cite{B19} Brendle obtained curvature pinching estimates for Ricci flow on compact manifolds of dimension $n\geq 12$ with positive isotropic curvature, constructed Ricci flow with surgery on these manifolds with an additional topological constraint, that is, not containing any nontrivial incompressible $(n-1)$-dimensional space forms, and classified them.
+In this paper we investigate the case without this extra constraint, and via constructing Ricci flow with surgery on compact orbifolds of dimension $n\geq 12$ with isolated singularities and with positive isotropic curvature, and using some topological arguments, get the following result.

 \begin{thm} Let $(M,g_0)$ be a compact manifold of dimension $n\geq 12$ with positive isotropic curvature.
-Then $M$ is diffeomorphic to a spherical space form, or a compact quotient manifold of $\mathbb{S}^{n-1} \times \mathbb{R}$ by diffeomorphisms, or a connected sum of a finite number of such manifolds. \end{thm}
+Then $M$ is diffeomorphic to a spherical space form, or the total space of an orbifiber bundle over $\mathbb{S}^1$ or $\mathcal{I}$ with generic fiber diffeomorphic to $\mathbb{S}^{n-1}/\Gamma$ such that the total space admits a metric with positive isotropic curvature, where $\Gamma$ is a finite subgroup of $O(n)$ acting freely on $\mathbb{S}^{n-1}$, and $\mathcal{I}$ is the one dimensional closed orbifold with two singular points both with local group $\mathbb{Z}_2$ and with $|\mathcal{I}|$ a closed interval, or a connected sum of a finite number of such manifolds. \end{thm}